CO2 Formulas

 The actual SI-Unit value of Joules is Ws.
 So in order to get to kWh you have to first get to hours (60*60) and then get to *kilo*, which means to divide by a thousand

-Joules to kWh
+Joules zu kWh

 1